dart-ogurets/Ogurets/README.md

 Hooks work largely like you would expect them to.
 You can:

-- specify a tag or not.
+- specify a tag or not (in the annotation).
 If not, then the before or after will run on every scenario triggered.
-- specify instances to be injected, including the `OguretsScenarioSession` that holds details about the current scenario.
+- specify instances to be injected, including the `ScenarioStatus` that holds details about the current scenario.
+The `ScenarioStatus` object holds a map called 'augments' which allows you to put in Scenario related things (such as references to screen shots, or json objects or whatever you like) so you will be able to build custom reports that output those things.

+There are several hooks that you can use to make your tests run better:

+- `@BeforeRun`/`@AfterRun` - these run before and after the run.
+They are not tagged but they can have an order.
+The Ogurets Flutter plugin uses them to start and stop the Flutter application.
+- `@Before`/`@After` - these run before and after a scenario (regardless of success or failure).
+- `@BeforeStep`/`@AfterStep` - these run before and after a step (even on failure).
+When the AfterStep runs, you are able to determine if the scenario has failed and if so, you can take action.

 NOTE: no optional parameters are allowed as there is no "context".